Elizene9/Database-Application/readme.md

-**To begin press options to start adding items to the inventory** The options menu will have several functions:
+**To begin press options to start adding items to the inventory**

+The options menu will have several functions:

-First there is the add item MenuItem which will open a new window when selected.
-This window will have three textfields;
+First there is the add item option which allows you to add items to database.

-one to add the name, one to add a serial number, and one to add a value.
+This window will have three textfields; one to add the name, one to add a serial number, and one to add a value.
 Your value must be a valid numerical value; your name must be between 2 and 256 characters long inclusive; and your serial number must be ten characters long with only